Frequently Asked Questions

 Do I need to order more than I need to cover?
 How much extra should I order for waste?

 Goodwin ships 100% useable material making it unnecessary to add for waste beyond what your flooring contractor recommends.
 Measuring for a wood floor depends on many factors including: the shape and layout of your rooms, the width of the planks, and the size of the total job, whether or not there are protrusions to fit around or cabinets may each require some extra.
 We trim each board 2-4″ longer than marked.
 Most flooring contractors allow 5% for cutting around protrusions.

 How much extra wood do I need to order if we are laying the strips angled from the wall; i.e., not perpendicular to the wall?

 The NWFA recommends 15% extra.
 That much is often overkill, but if you are using wide plank such that you will be cutting a larger proportion of SF when you angle cut a board, you may need that much.
 10% is probably enough for 3-4″ and 12% for 6″ and 15% for 8″ and 10″.

 Site Preparation and Layout

 How do I check the moisture content of concrete?
 What is a typical moisture barrier material?
-Is “felt” or “rosen paper” necessary?”
+Is an underlayment necessary?”

-An easy way to test your concrete moisture content: take a square of polypropylene or viscreen (2’x2’) and tape down.
+An easy way to test your concrete moisture content: take a square of polypropylene or Visqueen (2’x2’) and tape down.
 If condensation forms over 2-3 days, your concrete is not cured.
-A typical moisture barrier material is 6 mm viscreen or plastic over concrete slab, under plywood.
-Felt and/or rosen paper are suggested by the NWFA
+A typical moisture barrier material is 6mm Visqueen or plastic over concrete slab, under plywood.
+Rosin paper or a material such as AquaBar-B (a bituminous layer between two layers of craft paper) is suggested by the NWFA